argumentcomputer/user-manual/src/03-lisp.md

 [3 iterations] => (1)
 ```

+Note that `nil` is elided when printing lists.
-And we can left-expand this list by consing an element as its new head.
+We can left-expand this list by consing an element as its new head.

 ```
 user> (cons 0 (cons 1 nil))